blizzhackers/kolbot-SoloPlay/README.md

 ![SoloLeveling](https://i.imgur.com/6UMDGFk.png)

+## What is this?
+This is my version of SoloLeveling forked from the master branch on 6/30/2021.
+Everything from then on is my code.

 SoloLeveling is an automated leveling script for any Diablo 2 characters using Kolbot.
 The overall goal of the project is to be the easiest and fastest leveling script for any character class.

 **NOTE:** This script is designed to be only run from [https://github.com/blizzhackers/kolbot](https://github.com/blizzhackers/kolbot).
 Most errors occur from using the wrong Kolbot repo installation.